Jamison-H-Fox/garage/README.md

     - [ ] Add form in add page
     - [ ] Update form in update page
 - Login and logout features
-    - [ ] Login form bookends
+    - [ ] Login form visible if not logged in
-    - [ ] Logout confirmation w/ button to login again
+    - [x] Logout confirmation w/ button to login again
-    - [ ] Login/Logout buttons change to match state
+    - [x] Login/Logout buttons change to match state
 - Redux store for state
     - [ ] Store all stuff from axios calls in state
 - Tool tips on hover???